pclavell/project_template/README.md

 * Python plotting theme
 * [Check for broken links in READMEs](https://github.com/tcort/github-action-markdown-link-check)
 * Add snakemake and python versions to template_user/requirements.txt and see if we can automate their installation
+* Fix snakemake launch script to work with any combination of wildcards